gaberbomb95/React-Project/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP EXAMPLE
-- Fully functional, interactive, trivia game
+- Fully functional, random user generator
-	- Questions/possible answers populated by API call
-	- Tells player if selected answer is correct
-	- Keeps track of score
+- option to add user to a 'myusers' section
+-option to remove user from 'myusers' section
 - Navbar with options that link to their corresponding pages
-- Options page that allows player to select trivia theme/difficulty
-- Instructions page

 #### PostMVP EXAMPLE

-- Leaderboard that is updated using Firebase
-- Create multiple leaderboards depending on selected difficulty
+- ability to pull source code and render specific user data on another website

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.